SecretBalkans/arb-shadbot/README.md

 ## Architecture

+> Scroll down for installation instructions
-> Go to bottom of this README for installation instructions
+> Go to the end for developer deepdive about architecture and implementation

 ### Arb Monitor
 Its goal is to observe the blockchain and capture different arbitrage opportunities. <br/>